 Corporate disputes are related to:

-- Establishment, reorganization and liquidation of the business entity;
+- Establishment, reorganisation and liquidation of the business entity;

 - Ownership of shares in the share capital;

-- Claims from cooperate members for damages caused to the company;
+- Claims from cooperate members for damages caused to/by the company;

 - Recognition of deals as null and void;